How To Meet The Right People For Your Career When You Can't Leave Your Home

 Networking is one of those things where it seems like you can either do it or you can't.
 Starting and establishing work relationships, reaching out to people who inspire you in industries you want to work in, making the first move...
 It's intimidating!
 And that's at the best of times.
-In a world where 40% of Canadians were working from home by the end of March and all regular networking opportunities have been cut off, it can feel like starting or furthering your career is not only hard but impossible.
+In a world where 60% of us are working from home and all regular networking opportunities have been cut off, it can feel like starting or furthering your career is not only hard but impossible.

+But take heart!
+While the world we live in is unimaginably different, it doesn't mean that establishing or growing your network in order to further your career is off the table.
+We spoke to two of the smartest networkers in the UK about the hows and whys of networking in a shut-down world: Mariam Jimoh, founder and CEO of WCAN, a network devoted to the professional development of Black women, and Sedge Beswick, the founder and managing director of the global marketing agency Seen Connects.

 Advertisement